bingyangchen/KM-software/System Design/System Design 101.md

 ##### Things NOT to do

 - Storing passwords in plain text is not a good idea because anyone with internal access can see them.
 - Storing password hashes directly is not sufficient because it is pruned to precomputation attacks, such as rainbow tables.
 - To mitigate precomputation attacks, we salt the passwords.

 ##### What is salt?

-According to OWASP guidelines, “a salt is a unique, randomly generated string that is added to each password as part of the hashing process”.
+According to OWASP guidelines, "a salt is a unique, randomly generated string that is added to each password as part of the hashing process".

 ##### How to store a password and salt?